tohyongcheng/tohyongcheng.github.io/_posts/2016-06-07-persisting-a-cache-in-python-to-disk.md

 The function below can be used as a decorator for methods to ensure that the cache is persisted to the disk with a specific filename you can determine to wrap around the original function.

 {% highlight python %}
+import pickle
+# or import cPickle as pickle

 def persist_cache_to_disk(filename):
     def decorator(original_func):
         try: